 - Market risk.
-Stock prices may decline over short or extended periods due to general market conditions.
+Prices may increase or decrease, sometimes suddenly and unpredictably, due to general market conditions.

 An investment in the Fund is not a deposit of a bank and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.

 There are further risk factors described elsewhere in the prospectus and in the SAI.

 The following bar chart is intended to help you understand the risks of investing in the Fund.
 The bar chart shows changes in the Fund’s returns from year to year.